Launching

 Quit from anywhere |

-In launcher search mode, all printable keystrokes append to the query.
-The query is parsed as the full search DSL, so type:todo #backend due:this-week filters the list as you type.
-Use Shift-Tab to move focus between results and preview, Enter to edit the selected result, and Esc to close the launcher.
+In universal launcher mode, all printable keystrokes append to the query.
+The query is parsed as the full search DSL, so type:todo #backend due:this-week filters fragments as you type, while command/view/action matches are mixed into the same result list.
+Use Shift-Tab to move focus between results and preview, Enter to open a selected fragment search result in the Search tab or run a selected command/action, and Esc to close the launcher.

 # When to use it

-The TUI shines for browsing and quick edits — flipping between tabs to see what you've been doing, opening search to refine, and editing or toggling todos without leaving the keyboard.
-For one-shot queries, scripted output, or piping into other tools, the CLI is faster: every persistent TUI tab maps directly to a parc today, parc list, or parc stale invocation, and every TUI action maps to parc edit, parc set, parc archive, parc delete, or parc promote.
+The TUI shines for browsing and quick edits — flipping between tabs to see what you've been doing, using the launcher to search or run actions, and editing or toggling todos without leaving the keyboard.
+For one-shot queries, scripted output, or piping into other tools, the CLI is faster: every persistent TUI tab maps directly to a resurfacing/list command, and every TUI action maps to parc edit, parc set, parc archive, parc delete, or parc promote.